-- 17. Randomly select one pay period during the fiscal period.
-For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-(Note: Generally, an elected official is not eligible to earn leave and does not document his/her attendance and leave.
-However, if the elected official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.) - b) Observe that supervisors approved the attendance and leave of the selected employees/officials. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.
+17) Randomly select one pay period during the fiscal period.
+For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and:

+- a) Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
+(Note: Generally, officials are not eligible to earn leave and do not document their attendance and leave.
+However, if the official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.) - b) Observe that supervisors approved the attendance and leave of the selected employees/officials. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - d) Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file.